philippebarbosa/mountCSS/README.md

 # How to use
 ---
 All the library is in the `scss/` folder.
-You need to compile `style.scss` into a valid `.css` file (A basic `gulpfile.js` is included in this repository that compile and prefix).
+You need to compile `style.scss` into a valid `.css` file (A basic `gulpfile.js` is included in this repository that compile, prefix css and group media queries together).

 Start by customizing the `_variables.scss` and extend the structure depending on your project.